fraxflax/nw-watchdog/documentation/help.md

 	  - DOWN for lost conenctivity to <INS>TARGET</INS>
 	  - UNREACHABLE for lost conenctivity to NEXTHOP (implies DOWN)
 	  - REACHABLE for restored connectivity to NEXTHOP
-	  - LINKDOWN for lost link on source interface
+      - LINKDOWN no link on source interface after `--max-nolink` reset attempts (implies UNREACHABLE + DOWN)
-	  - LINKUP for restored link on source interface
+	  - LINKDOWN-TOPOLOGY switching source interface due to topology dection whilst old interface has no link (no notify that the no longer monitored interface still have no link even if we get UP or REACHABLE alerts)
 	  - ERROR for permanent errors
 	  - WARNING for things that might need reconfiguration